Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Bayesian orientation estimation as part of the volume reconstruction problem

 The proof of this proposition is presented in Appendix \ref{apx:relationBetweenMMSEandEM}.
-In words, the proposition shows that the update rule for the volume structure estimation at iteration $t+1$, given the volume $\hat{V}^{(t)}$, is equivalent to aligning each observation $\ppp{y_i}_{i=0}^{M-1}$ using the associated MMSE estimator $\hat{g}_{\text{MMSE}, i, t}$, computed based on the reference volume $\hat{V}^{(t)}$, and then averaging the aligned observations \eqref{eqn:V_t_as_MMSE_est}.
-Thus, the MMSE rotation-determination estimator is a key ingredient in the EM algorithm for volume reconstruction.
+In words, the proposition shows that the update rule for the volume structure estimation at iteration $t+1$, given the volume $\hat{V}^{(t)}$, is equivalent to aligning each observation $\ppp{y_i}_{i=0}^{M-1}$ using the associated back-rotation MMSE operator $\widehat{\mathfrak{g}}_{\text{MMSE}, i, t}$, computed based on the reference volume $\hat{V}^{(t)}$, and then averaging the aligned observations \eqref{eqn:V_t_as_MMSE_est}.
+Thus, the MMSE back-rotation operator is a key ingredient in the EM algorithm for volume reconstruction.

+\begin{remark} The \emph{MMSE back-rotation operator} $\widehat{\mathfrak{g}}_{\s{MMSE},i,t}$~\eqref{eqn:g_MMSE_operator_def} should be distinguished from the MMSE rotation \emph{matrix estimator} $\hat g_{\s{MMSE}}$ obtained in~\eqref{eqn:mmseEstimator} by taking a posterior mean in the $3\times 3$ matrix embedding and then projecting onto $\mathsf{SO}(3)$ (via Orthogonal Procrustes).
+In the matrix formulation, one forms $\hat g_{\s{relax}}$ as in~\eqref{eqn:relaxEstimator} and then projects to obtain a single $\mathsf{SO}(3)$ element.
+In contrast, in~\eqref{eqn:g_MMSE_operator_action} the inversion is handled \emph{inside} the posterior average: the expectation is taken over the inverse \emph{actions} $g^{-1}\circ(\cdot)$, yielding a linear operator that acts directly on $y_i$ (and is not, in general, itself a member of $\mathsf{SO}(3)$).
+While these two objects differ in representation, they are both posterior-weighted aggregations over rotations; the operator form is the one that naturally appears in the EM M-step for reconstructing the volume. \end{remark}

+Despite the subtle differences arising from rotation estimation versus structure reconstruction, the previously introduced MMSE rotation estimator \eqref{eqn:mmseEstimator} can still serve as a practical tool for assessing the performance of soft assignments.
+Concretely, we take the posterior rotation matrix mean as in \eqref{eqn:g_MMSE_operator_def}, and then perform an Orthogonal Procrustes projection to replace $\widehat{\mathfrak{g}}_{\s{MMSE}, i, t}$.
+In this way, the MMSE rotation estimator provides a concrete approximation to the soft assignment in structure reconstruction.
+In numerical experiments, it is compared with the hard assignment, demonstrating superior performance relative to the maximum-likelihood estimator, as discussed below.

-\paragraph{The MAP estimator as part of volume reconstruction.}
+\paragraph{The MLE estimator as part of volume reconstruction.}

-In contrast to the soft assignment procedure, if we replace the MMSE estimator with the MAP estimator $\hat{g}_{\text{MAP}}$, we obtain the structure reconstruction algorithm by applying \textit{hard assignment} iteratively.
-To be more specific, the MAP estimator applied to the observations $\ppp{y_i}_{i=0}^{M-1}$ can be viewed as a hard assignment among all possible rotations.
+In contrast to the soft assignment procedure, if we replace the MMSE operator with the corresponding MLE operator, we obtain the structure reconstruction algorithm by applying \textit{hard assignment} iteratively.
+To be more specific, the MLE operator applied to the observations $\ppp{y_i}_{i=0}^{M-1}$ can be viewed as a hard assignment among all possible rotations.
 In practice, this procedure involves making a hard decision where a single rotation is selected from the rotation grid according to the closest alignment.
 In the $(t+1)$-th iteration, similarly to \eqref{eqn:V_t_as_MMSE_est}, the hard-assignment process can be expressed as follows: